HamSandwichWithHam/Retention-model/README.md

-Histogram Gradient Booosting Classifier model of student retention written using Python, scikit-learn, and Jupyter Notebook.
+The goal of this project was to predict student retention for first year freshen in order to best direct limited resources in the Student Success Division at Roanoke College.
+This project was carried out in collaboration with the Vice President and Associate Vice President of Student Success.

-Model was built using end of 1st term data for first year freshemen.
+A histogram gradient bootsing classifier model was built using end of 1st term data for first year freshemen.
 Data not included (only code included) due to FERPA concerns.

 Original features: